red-string/red-string-backend/README.md

   ### React and D3

-## Who made red-string?
+## Who made redString?

 ### About us

-red-string was developed in September/October 2017 by Stephen Boynton, Nick Nauert and Ryan Kelley as a final project at the Iron Yard, a 3-month full-stack programming course, and presented on Demo Day at the Harbor Entrepreneur Center on November 2, 2017.
+redString was developed in September/October 2017 by Stephen Boynton, Nick Nauert and Ryan Kelley as a final project at the Iron Yard, a 3-month full-stack programming course, and presented on Demo Day at the Harbor Entrepreneur Center on November 2, 2017.

 ### Contact us